pavanichappa/Agify_Project/ReadMe.md

 This command will run the tests and generate an HTML report in the `reports` directory.
 This command uses concurrently to run the tests and generate the report at the same time.

+## GitHub Actions Workflow

+This project includes a GitHub Actions workflow to automate the testing and reporting process.
+The workflow is defined in the `.github/workflows/ci.yml` file.

+You can view the workflow file [here](.github/workflows/ci.yml).

 ## Project Structure